ErikFontanel/portfolio/src/expertise/index.md

   - page
 ---

-As a **Digital Product Designer** and **Front-End Developer** I help clients translate their vision and business goals into interactive digital products through an interdisciplinary understanding of design, development and strategy.
+As a **Digital Product Designer** and **Design Engineer**, I help organisations translate their vision and business goals into interactive, scalable digital products.
+I work at the intersection of **design, technology, and strategy**, ensuring that ideas not only look great but can also be built, shipped, and maintained efficiently.

-In everything I do, I'm interested in how design and technology can intersect to create the best possible outcome for the user and the business.
+In everything I do, I'm driven by how design and technology intersect to create the best possible outcomes for users and the business.

 ::: section

 ## What I Do

 My main focus is **digital product design**.
-I like to fulfil an architect like role, being the translator between the designers intent, the developer's technical implementation, the user's experience and the business' goals.
+I often act as a bridge between **design and engineering**, translating user needs, design intent, and technical realities into scalable interfaces and component libraries to meet the business' goals and deliver the best user experience.

-I create concepts, architect user flows and design interfaces.
-I lead design teams, setup interdisciplinary workflows, scaled design systems, hold workshops, and coaching and training of your designers.
+I create concepts, architect user flows, design interfaces and build the systems that support them.
+I lead design teams, establish cross-disciplinary workflows, scale design systems, and facilitate workshops, coaching and mentoring designers to work more effectively with engineering.

-Though my focus is design, I have deep front-end experience, especially in crafting responsive, high-performance interfaces with HTML, CSS, and JavaScript.
-I’m well-versed in browser quirks, performance tuning, Linux environments, and version control.
+While my focus is design, I’m hands-on in front-end implementation — building **responsive, accessible, high-performance interfaces** using **HTML, CSS, JavaScript, and Vue3**, often supported by **Storybook** for documentation and testing.

+This technical fluency allows me to prototype quickly, validate ideas early, and ensure a seamless handoff to engineering.

 {# {% canvas name='blobs' %} #}